 - EEOC v.
 CollegeAmerica Denver (D. Colo.
 2016) - Won a complete defense verdict for CollegeAmerica (aka The Center for Excellence in Higher Education) in a lawsuit brought by the U.S. Equal Employment Opportunity Commission.
 WTO attorneys won dismissal of two claims relating to severance provisions in 2014.
 A federal jury decided for CollegeAmerica on the final claim of retaliation in 2016.

 - EEOC v.
 CollegeAmerica Denver (D. Colo.
 2014) - Obtained dismissal of key claims brought by the Equal Employment Opportunity Commission (EEOC) of alleged violations of the Age Discrimination in Employment Act (ADEA) and involving the EEOC's national campaign to limit employers' language in separation agreements.
 Two claims brought by the EEOC were dismissed outright for lack of subject matter jurisdiction.
 A third claim continues to be litigated.

 - Handled matters in and out of court involving trade secrets, noncompetes, and other employment issues.

-- Submitted an amicus brief on behalf of a coalition of religious organizations in Taxpayers for Public Education v.
+- Submitted an amicus brief for a coalition of religious organizations in Taxpayers for Public Education v.
 Douglas County School District.
 The Colorado Supreme Court adopted the position urged in the brief.
 The coalition included the Anti-Defamation League, the Baptist Joint Committee for Religious Liberty, the Central Conference of American Rabbis, Disciples Justice Action Network, Equal Partners in Faith, Hadassah, the Hindu American Foundation, and the Union for Reform Judaism.

 Publications & Speaking Engagements